nicole-dwenger/cdsvisual-mnistclassification/README.md

 ## Results and Discussion

 Performance metrics of both models, run with their default parameters, indicate that the neural network classifier with a weighted F1 score of 0.96 performed better than the logistic regression classifier, with a weighted F1 score of 0.92.
 The F1 score is a combined measure of precision and recall, while the weighted F1 score also takes into account how often each class occurs in the data.
+Thus, both models performed relatively well, while the Neural Network Classifier outperforms the Logistic Regression Classifier.
+The MNIST data is quite simple data, compare to e.g. paintings or cultural artefacts.
+Thus, more complex data could be relevant to further compare performance of the two models.

 In relation to the scripts in this repository, it should be mentioned that the scripts are not very generalisable, as they are specifically targeted to the MNIST data.
 This is useful to create benchmarks of classifiers, but to use these classifiers for research purposes, they could be adjusted to take any set of images and labels.
-Using more complex data, rather than the MNIST data may also be relevant to further compare the two models.